Beautiful Scars

 Among shortlisted titles for Kobo Emerging Writer Prize, 2018

-With a rare gift for storytelling and an astonishing story to tell, Tom writes with unflinching honesty and extraordinary compassion about his search for the truth.
+With a rare gift for storytelling and a remarkable story to tell, Tom Wilson writes with unflinching honesty and extraordinary compassion about his search for the truth.
 It's a story about scars, about the ones that hurt us, and the ones that make us who we are.

-With a rare gift for storytelling and an astonishing story to tell, Tom writes with unflinching honesty and extraordinary compassion about his search for the truth.
+With a rare gift for storytelling and a remarkable story to tell, Tom Wilson writes with unflinching honesty and extraordinary compassion about his search for the truth.
 It's a story about scars, about the ones that hurt us, and the ones that make us who we are.

 Release: